therden/sequential-links-rustler/README.md

 2. Change to the directory containing these files
 3. Run `python slr.py` or `python3 slr.py`
 4. In the resulting GUI dialog
-    - fill in the URL mask -- see examples below and [here](https://therden.github.io/sequential-links-rustler),
+    - Fill in the URL mask -- see examples below and [here](https://therden.github.io/sequential-links-rustler),
-    - change options (if desired),
+    - Change options (if desired),
-    - click _Rustle Up Some Links_, and then
+    - Click _Rustle Up Some Links_, and then
-    - sit back and wait (not long!) for your new web page to load.
+    - Sit back and wait (not long!) for your new web page to load.

 <figure>
 <img width="90%" align="center" src="assets/SLR_screenshot.png">